 Building a workforce that challenges each other to look at the world differently leads to growth.

 Diversity opens the door to allow people to make their own decisions and own the results of their work.
 It can help create a culture that fosters freedom and kindness.

 Millennials and Gen Zers especially value diversity.
 69% of Millennials led by diverse senior management teams felt that their workplace was more motivating and stimulating.
 47% of Millennials make diversity a top priority when looking for a new employer.
 Considering the majority of the workforce is Millennials, companies cannot afford to ignore this aspect of their business.

-Diversity makes your company more attractive for more people—from new hires to customers.
+Diversity makes your company more attractive to more people—from new hires to customers.

 2. It fosters new ideas and innovations

 When we talk to people from different backgrounds, we open the door to learning and perspectives—a great catalyst for creativity and problem-solving.
 It is a great way to avoid groupthink and create an environment that accepts innovation.

 When we hire people with a range of skills, industry experience, job experience, belief systems, and cultural backgrounds, we create a place where new ideas can be born.